Ir al contenido

 “Our role is to connect growers, transform their produce into higher-value products and create experiences that bring the community together.”

 “I wanted to understand what regenerative design actually means,” he explains.
 “We hear the term often, but sometimes it feels a bit nebulous.
-I was curious what a framework would look like: farming and food systems turned out to be the clearest, most practical example.”
+I was curious what a framework would look like.
+Farming and food systems turned out to be the clearest, most practical example.”

-Finn chose Ibiza as the subject of his research proposal – an island he knew well, having visited over childhood summers.
-Seven years earlier, his family had bought a derelict farm there, a project that revealed how difficult small-scale farming had become on the island.
-“You quickly realise why so many people had let their land go fallow,” Finn says.
-“Tourism is more lucrative, the infrastructure for farming has collapsed and there’s little systemic support.”
+Finn chose Ibiza as the subject of his research proposal – an island he knew well, having spent childhood summers there.
+Seven years earlier, his family had bought a derelict farm there, a project that revealed just how difficult small-scale farming had become.

-“Three years later, a project that started with just five people has grown into a team of 60.
+Three years later, a project that started with just five people has grown into a team of 60.
 The support, Finn says, has been extraordinary.
 “People feel aligned with the philosophy.
 They want to be part of something hopeful.”

 “We had this amazing opportunity for land to be reimagined as a model for regenerative agriculture.”

-“Visitors can even peer through windows to witness the process in real time.
+Visitors can even peer through windows and watch the process in real time.
 “Agriculture has become invisible in the industrialised world,” says Finn.
 “We wanted total transparency.
 It’s about reconnecting people to their own nutrition.”

 “Retrofitting is such an important architectural idea today.”